stevesojan/Transformer-KAN/README.md

 ## 🧩 Implementation

+Both implementations of the models were trained on 5 epochs.
+Training time:
+Conventional Tranformer with FFNN ~ 2-2.5 hours Transformer with KAN Layer ~ 5 hours

 Two model variants are trained and compared:
 1. **Baseline Transformer** – conventional MLP feed-forward layers.
 2. **Transformer-KAN** – KAN-based feed-forward layers.